 500 private and fleet vehicles retrofitted with cooperative intelligent transport systems technology will be involved in the pilot.
-These devices will enable vehicles to 'talk' to one another and to roadside infrastructure.
-The devices will also provide safety warnings about a range of conditions, such as pedestrians crossing at signalised intersections, hazards on the road and congestion ahead.
+These devices will enable vehicles to 'talk' to one

 Outside Queensland, automated vehicles trials using small shuttles are underway on a mix of private land and the public road estate.
 These trials have the opportunity to inform regulation and to increase community awareness of change.